MihkelMK/zen-mods/container_tab_tweaks/README.md

 # Container Tab Tweaks

-Customize how container tabs are displayed:
+Customize when and where the tab container indicator is displayed.

 - Align to the right
 - Make it an underline